PhilMele/M4Project/README.md

 Rework te way parkign rates are made and create a standard presentation : [value] hour for [value] instead of letting parking manager give it a title
 Some repeats in codes in particular with validators preventing parking user and parking manager taking some actions on checked-in parkings.
 Could add a validator if all parking spaces are checked-in to prevent user to do so.
 Equally why would the parking company refuse to make money?
+Imrpoevement deisgn - parking info could be improve. too much space is taken for the first 3 sections.
+All could fit in 1 line with header in a row above.
+Imrpoevement deisgn - parking info could be improve.
+Applicable rates could also be brought over 1 line and collapse into 2 rows based on screen size ask Gareth about label of hidden fields in html checker
+imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR success messages get stacked up until user authenticates

 # M4Project - GeoPay